MRamazan/User-Animelist-Dataset/README.md

 ## About Dataset

 This dataset consists of user ratings for anime titles.
 Each user in the dataset has provided at least 5 ratings, ensuring a minimum level of engagement.
 The dataset includes detailed information about both users and anime, making it suitable for tasks such as recommendation systems, user behavior analysis, and genre-based filtering.
 Dataset is freshly-created so it cover newer animes.
+Data is provided in the MovieLens format except timestamp column.

 ## Dataset Statistics